qmk/qmk_firmware/docs/feature_macros.md

 ### Advanced Macro Functions

 There are some functions you may find useful in macro-writing.
-Keep in mind that while you can write some fairly advanced code within a macro, if your functionality gets too complex you may want to define a custom keycode instead.
+Keep in mind that, while you can write some fairly advanced code within a macro, if your functionality gets too complex, you may want to define a custom keycode instead.
 Macros are meant to be simple.

 ::: tip
 You can also use the functions described in [Useful function](ref_functions) and [Checking modifier state](feature_advanced_keycodes#checking-modifier-state) for additional functionality.
 For example, `reset_keyboard()` allows you to reset the keyboard as part of a macro and `get_mods() & MOD_MASK_SHIFT` lets you check for the existence of active shift modifiers.